[Exclusive] China and Russia top EU list of global human-rights abusers

 A handful of other states also voiced concern if the evidence would stand up in court, one EU diplomat noted.

-But Hungary's veto-threat was designed to show its EU colleagues the kind of trouble it could cause if they kept Hungarian prime minister Viktor Orbán's over abuse of rule of law at home, sources said.
+But Hungary's veto-threat was designed to show its EU colleagues the kind of trouble it could cause if they kept pressuring Hungarian prime minister Viktor Orbán over his own abuse of rule of law at home, sources said.

 "It's strange that just one country had such strong objections to the evidence packages," an EU source said.

-"The Hungarians think they can get some kind of leverage in the rule-of-law dispute by being assholes on everything else as well," an EU diplomat said.
+"The Hungarians think they can get some kind of leverage in the rule-of-law dispute by being arseholes on everything else," an EU diplomat said.